 To prove that the liable party was negligent, the truck accident victim should obtain the following pieces of evidence:

-If you or a loved one suffered a catastrophic injury in a devastating truck accident, you are urged to contact the Los Angeles catastrophic injury lawyers at ACTS Law.
+If you or a loved one suffered a catastrophic injury in a devastating truck accident, you are urged to contact the Los Angeles catastrophic injury lawyers at ACTS LAW.
 We will conduct a thorough investigation into the details of the accident and determine who is responsible for causing your injuries.
 Our experienced and dedicated legal team will assist you with every step of the claims process and fight to secure the financial compensation you deserve.
 We will continue to fight for you until you are completely satisfied.
-To schedule a free, confidential consultation, call us today at 833-ACTS-LAWopens phone dialer or contact us online.
+To schedule a free, confidential consultation, call us today at 833-228-7529 or contact us online.

 With offices in San Diego and Los Angeles, we proudly serve clients throughout Southern California.